 \subsection{Language Extensions on \arenalang}

 \Cref{fig:formal-with-statics} summarizes the language extensions from \arenalang-calculus to \withlang-calculus.
-The term syntax is extended with the static scoped allocation form $\twithr{t_1}{t_2}$ and its dynamic elimination form $\twithc{\ell}{t}$.
-The scope introduction form declares a scoped reference of $t_1$ whose lifetime is lexical in $t_2$, while the elimination form is hidden from the surface syntax.
+The term syntax is extended with the static scope introduction form, $\twithr{t_1}{t_2}$, and its dynamic elimination form, $\twithc{\ell}{t}$.
+The introduction form declares a scoped reference of $t_1$ whose lifetime is lexically bound with $x$ in $t_2$, while the elimination form is internal and not part of the surface syntax.

 \paragraph{Static Typing.} The static typing rule \rulename{t1withr} combines aspects of fresh reference allocation, function abstraction, and application.
-Intuitively, the scope introduction form $\twithr{t_1}{t_2}$ types the body $t_2$ with a fresh reference of $t_1$ appended to the context, analogous to introducing a reference through let-binding.
-The rule follows the idea that resources are acquired at the start of a scope and released at its end.
-The non-escaping property is encoded as the deep disjointedness between the local location $x$ and the qualified type $Q$ of $t_2$, which ensures no downstream dependencies of $x$.
+Intuitively, the introduction form $\twithr{t_1}{t_2}$ types the body $t_2$ in a context extended with a freshly allocated reference $x$ for $t_1$, analogous to introducing a reference via let-binding.
+The rule follows the idea of scoped acquisition and release discipline, that resources are acquired at scope entry and released at scope exit.
+The non-escaping requirement, $x\notin \FV (Q)$, is encoded as deep disjointedness between the scoped reference $x$ and the qualified type $Q$ of the scope return $t_2$, which ensures no downstream dependencies on $x$.

 \paragraph{Reduction.} Reduction of a scope proceeds in two phases.
-After the referent $t_1$ reduces to a value, a fresh reference cell (and its underlying arena) is allocated at $\lot{\ell}{0}$ for a fresh $\ell$, following the fresh allocation.
-The scope introduction form then reduces to its elimination form $\twithc{\ell}{t_2}$, where the bound variable $x$ in $t_2$ is substituted with the precise store index $\lot{\ell}{0}$.
-The scope body $t_2$ is subsequently evaluated within the scope elimination form, and once $t_2$ reduces to a value $v$, the elimination form deallocates the arena at $\ell$, and unpacks $v$, thereby closing the scope.
+First, after the resource $t_1$ reduces to a value, a fresh reference (and its underlying arena) is allocated at $\lot{\ell}{0}$ for a fresh $\ell$, mirroring fresh allocation.
+The scope introduction form then reduces to its elimination form $\twithc{\ell}{t_2}$, where occurrences of the bound variable $x$ in $t_2$ are substituted with the concrete store index $\lot{\ell}{0}$.
+Subsequently, $t_2$ is evaluated within the elimination form, and once $t_2$ reduces to a value $v$, the elimination form deallocates the entire arena at $\ell$ and unpacks $v$, thereby closing the scope.